In Germany, birthrate peaks while mothers become older

 Birth rates differ between Germany's eastern and western states even 25 years after reunification, with women in the eastern part of the country giving birth to more children.

-Europe's biggest economy struggles with an ageing population in a country where deaths outstrip births since 1972 and no other country in the world has experienced such a constant birth deficit since 1945.
+Europe's biggest economy struggles with an aging population in a country where deaths outstrip births since 1972 and no other country in the world has experienced such a constant birth deficit since 1945.

 Berlin estimates that its working age population will shrink by 6 million people by 2030 and generous pro-family policies by successive governments were aiming to reverse the trend.